notesofcliff/delve/src/home/doc/user/Searching_Filtering_and_More.md

 # Searching, Filtering and More

-Flashlight provides a comprehensive search interface that supports a wide range of search commands and the ability to define custom search commands.
+Delve provides a comprehensive search interface that supports a wide range of search commands and the ability to define custom search commands.
 These commands are categorized into four types: Data Sources, Queryset Transformations, Generic Transformations, and Visualization Commands.

 ## Data Sources
 Data source commands are used to pull data into your results.
-These commands retrieve data from various sources and integrate it into the Flashlight platform.
+These commands retrieve data from various sources and integrate it into the Delve platform.

 ### Example Commands

-- `search`: Retrieve data through Flashlight, including the models of registered apps.
+- `search`: Retrieve data through Delve, including the models of registered apps.
 - `request`: Perform an HTTP request and return the data.
 - `read_file`: Retrieve data from an uploaded file.